Back to Resources

 Marcus FieldsNovember 22, 2025

-Non-technical teams choosing between Zapier and Bardeen face a fundamental architectural choice.
+Teams choosing between Zapier and Bardeen face a fundamental architectural choice.
 Zapier connects cloud applications through APIs to run automations in the background, while Bardeen operates directly in your browser to automate visible webpage tasks and extract data from websites.

 Quick Comparison Overview